SELF GUIDED AUDIO TOURS HAWAII

 3. What is the Springdale Shuttle?

 The Springdale shuttle runs from the Majestic View Lodge in Springdale to the Zion Canyon Village, right at the entrance to Zion Canyon.
-For visitors who are unable to find parking at the Visitor Center, this shuttle provides a short route from Springdale to the park.
-This shuttle service is never required but rather provided as a convenience.
+For visitors who are unable to find free parking at the Visitor Center, Human History Museum, or Zion Nature Center, this shuttle provides a short route from Springdale to the park.
+This shuttle service is never required, but rather, provided as a convenience.
 Springdale Shuttle service is generally available from 8 a.m. to 8 p.m., but check the park schedule for the most up-to-date information.

 4. What is the Zion Canyon Shuttle?

 The Zion Canyon Shuttle runs from the Visitor Center to the Temple of Sinawava—the final stop on Zion Canyon Scenic Drive.
 The shuttle service typically runs from about 7 a.m. to 7:15 p.m.
 The shuttle schedule changes slightly from season to season and year to year.
 The NPS website will have the most up-to-date shuttle schedule.
 Before leaving, visitors should verify the current shuttle timetable posted at the Zion Visitor Center.
-During shuttle season, this shuttle is required.
+During shuttle season, this shuttle is required to enter Zion Canyon.

 5. Are the shuttles free?